femosc2/meetpin/README.md

 <ol>
   <li> cd into the repo </li>
   <li> write <code>$ npm start </code> </li>
+  <li> navigate to http://localhost:3000/ </li>
 </ol>

 ## Justification of React

 React was chosen as the framework due to the single-page nature of the application.
-Reacts strenght lies in building applications where the page gets updated regulary without updating the page, therefore a framework such as Jquery was discarded in favor of React.
+Reacts strenght lies in building applications where the page components gets updated regulary without updating the page, therefore a framework such as Jquery was discarded in favor of React.
 [1]
-React was chosen in favor of Angular as React is a more popular framework, it is more lightweight and the developers did not have to learn TypeScript (as they had no experience with typed languages).
+The reason why react was chosen in favor of Angular is that React is a more popular framework, it is more lightweight and the developers did not have to learn TypeScript (as they had no experience with typed languages).
 [2] React also have a much more active community which makes the process of fixing errors easier.
 [2]

 ## Sources.
 [1].
 Anton Tibblin, Malmö Universitet, Sweden, Föreläsning 10.
 JS-ramverk